It sounds truly awful because as Rav Schwartz notes, these three were "only" one-third of previous generations.

 Let's face it: When your big hero of conservatism is a toeva atheist, the game is over.
 (I'm looking at you, England.)

-When the leader of one of your most conservative parties must apologize on behalf of a representative who merely states that he opposes toeva unions, the game is over.
+When the leader of one of your most conservative parties must apologize on behalf of a representative who merely states that he opposes toeva "marriage," the game is over.
 (England again.)

-Yet in American where the religious conservatives still wield influence, they are still a far cry from the norm that existed (whether conservative or liberal) only 2 generations ago.
+Yet in American where the religious conservatives still wield influence, those conservatives are still a far cry from the norm that existed (among both the conservative AND liberal) only 2 generations ago.

 American conservatives — even the religious ones — have basically given up promoting abstinence before marriage.
 Instead, they focus on avoiding abortion via contraception or adoption.

-Many conservative women pundits dress in an undignified immodest manner, and nearly all of the American conservative leaders, whether men or women, use foul language.
+Many conservative women pundits dress in an undignified immodest manner, and nearly all of the American religious conservative pundits, whether men or women, use foul language.

 They formulate excuses for why they allow themselves to watch movies that trash their self-proclaimed values, read books that trash their self-proclaimed values, and watch TV that trashes their self-proclaimed values.
 (So they end up immersed in all the things they claim to fight.)